Who is the best salesperson? The coherent one!

 Attitude and perspective

 The daily challenges we face often provide us with opportunities for improvement, although these opportunities might not give us the instant gratification we desire.
-The same happens in sales – the customers we approach, the situations we attract, the achievements and failures we live through; they all can be seen as a punishment or as a blessing.
+The same happens in sales — the customers we approach, the situations we attract, the achievements and failures we live through; they all can be seen as a punishment or as a blessing.
 It is a matter of attitude and perspective.
 Whining or learning?
 Experimenting or competing?
 Sharing or protecting?
-The choice is ours!
+The choice is ours.

 Genuine care and coherence

 Have you been pestered by the infamous sales representatives?
 People who know very little about you and your business but use manipulative and premeditated tactics when they approach you?
 Have you felt pressured, chased, and pushed?
 Most likely, yes.
-Aggressive and intrusive behavior is, unfortunately, something that puts, quite often, a negative connotation to the art of selling.
+Aggressive and intrusive behavior is, unfortunately, something that puts a negative connotation on the art of selling.
 The whole situation would be much different if there was genuine care for the customer by sales representatives and company alike.
-Due to overuse and lack of actual commitment, statements such as “customer focus” and “customer satisfaction” have lost significance in the minds and hearts of buyers.
+Due to overuse and lack of actual commitment, statements such as "customer focus" and "customer satisfaction" have lost significance in the minds and hearts of buyers.
 The sales atmosphere is much different when there is coherence between intentions, promises, and actions.

 How to be "best"?

-If you are in it for money – fair enough.
+- If you are in it for money — fair enough.
 Claim so.
 Do so.

-If you are in it to be of help – fair enough.
+- If you are in it to be of help — fair enough.
 Claim so.
 Do so.

-If you are in it to grow and evolve together with the customer – fair enough.
+- If you are in it to grow and evolve together with the customer — fair enough.
 Claim so.
 Do so.

 The best salespeople have the following qualities and attitudes: